 New Plant Image Gallery Search Engine Makes Plant ID Easier

-Since its launch in 1997, the Noble Foundation's popular online Plant Image Gallery has helped thousands of natural resource managers, ecologists, students and homeowners who are seeking to identify plants.
+Since its launch in 1997, the Noble Research Institute's popular online Plant Image Gallery has helped thousands of natural resource managers, ecologists, students and homeowners who are seeking to identify plants.
 Now, Noble is pleased to announce some upgrades to the site that will make plant identification faster and easier.

 The "Image Gallery Search Engine" is a new tool that allows users to select criteria about an unknown plant from drop-down menus and then run a search for potential matches.
 This new search engine also is enhanced with pictorial keys for menu items such as leaf structure and fruit type, allowing users to see drawings and definitions of the characteristics and choose the right one for the plant they want to identify.